glaubervila/django_react_template/README.md

 docker-compose build --no-cache frontend
 ```

-This build takes time and some warnigs from the dependencies may appear. the build ends successfully when this message `Successfully tagged django_react_template_frontend: latest`
+the build ends successfully when this message `Successfully tagged django_react_template_frontend: latest`

 after the build start the frontend.